MonaNaamani/Programming-Notes/JavaScript.md

 ### map() <a id="map"></a>

-You can use map() to do something to each item in a collection and create a new collection containing the changed items.
+When .map() is called on an array, it takes an argument of a callback function and returns a new array.
 For example:
 ```
 function toUpper(string) {
   return string.toUpperCase();